ashiklom/pecan.book/Development-Environment-Setup-and-VM-Creation.md

 cp ${HOME}/pecan/web/db/config_example.php ${HOME}/pecan/web/db/config.php
 ```
+NB: On OSX, you will need to edit /etc/apache2/httpd.conf and change the 'DocumentRoot' to '/var/www'.

-all done you can now visit the server http://<hostname>:<port>/pecan and you can interact with the database using http://<hostname>:<port>/pecan/db/
+All done you can now visit the server http://\<hostname>:\<port>/pecan' and you can interact with the database using 'http://\<hostname>:\<port>/pecan/db/'